cuny/wordpress/README.md

     - Clone or download the zip contents of this project to your www or public root folder.
     - Install WordPress from your the browser.
     - Activate all the dependencies pluggins (Visual Composer, Revolution Slider, hungryFeeds).
+##Features
+   The purpose of this theme is to serve as a starting point to ease development setup for students, faculty and staff.
+   The theme has the following features to adapt to most of the academic environment.
+    - Fully responsive to integrate to many mobile devices
+    - Accessible and comply with section 508c
+    - Multipurpose layouts easy to integrate with flexible 12 column grid
+    - Custom widgets options
+    - Custom content/post type for faculty and staff
+    - Create different roles and security levels
+    - Secure and Scalable
 ###GNU General Public License
     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by